DTE Energy Mobile App Development

 The Solution

-The app gives customers a streamlined way to report outages, locate issues on a live map, and receive real-time restoration updates through push alerts.
-It includes interactive charts to track energy usage by day, month, or year, and a secure payment system for managing bills—either one-time or recurring.
-A reusable UI component library ensures visual consistency and speeds up the release of new features.
-The platform is built for scale, with native apps that pull real-time data from DTE APIs and have earned more than 1 million downloads and 30,000+ reviews averaging 4 stars on Google Play.
+The app gives customers a direct way to report outages, locate issues on a live map, and get real-time restoration updates via push alerts.
+Interactive charts let them track energy usage by day, month, or year.
+A secure payment system handles one-time and recurring bills.
+A shared component library keeps the experience consistent across iOS and Android and speeds up the release of new features.